-But meal prepping can be overwhelming, especially if you’re cooking for only yourself.
+But meal prepping can be overwhelming especially if you’re cooking for only 1-2 people.

 Truth be told, clients with and without shared households are always telling me they are interested in meal prep but don’t know where or how to start.

 - Possessing little-to-no basic cooking skills